uw-dims/dims-finalreport/docs/source/introduction.rst

-When it comes to the more difficult task of integrating multiple open source products into a functional distributed system, the research required to debug and solve an seemingly endless series of installation, configuration, and tuning problems.
+When it comes to the more difficult task of integrating multiple open source products into a functional distributed system, the research required to debug and solve a seemingly endless series of installation, configuration, and tuning problems.